apache/spark/docs/configuration.md

   <td><code>spark.driver.memory</code></td>
   <td>1g</td>
   <td>
-    Amount of memory to use for the driver process, i.e. where SparkContext is initialized, in MiB unless otherwise specified (e.g. <code>1g</code>, <code>2g</code>).
+    Amount of memory to use for the driver process, i.e. where SparkContext is initialized, in bytes unless otherwise specified (e.g. <code>1g</code>, <code>2g</code>).
     <br />
     <em>Note:</em> In client mode, this config must not be set through the <code>SparkConf</code>